cgat-developers/cgat-core/docs/project_info/Contributing.rst

 Developers
 ==========

-The following individuals are the main developers of the CGATCore
+The following individuals are the main developers of the cgatcore

 Andreas Heger